-Supervisor Assessments is a document for course coordinators and supervisors dealing with the criteria associated supervising a master's thesis.
+Supervisor Assessments is a document for supervisor at UiS/additional supervisordealing with the criteria associated supervising a master's thesis.
 In other words, these are additional criteria that course coordinators and any supervisor use in assessments.

 (All text in italics has been obtained directly from the Norwegian text for NFmR and NRT.
 Words and concepts that have been underlined have been obtained and translated from the Norwegian version of the National Qualifications Framework.)